go-acme/lego/docs/content/advanced/file-configuration.md

 <!--more-->

+## Commands

+The configuration file is used by the following commands:

+- `lego`
+- `lego certificates revoke`

 ## File Location and Format

 The configuration file is a YAML file named `.lego.yml` (or `.lego.yaml`) placed in the current working directory.